brandonjp/buildwise-ui-magic/README.md

 ## License

-This plugin is licensed under the GPL v2 or later.
+This project is licensed under the MIT License.

 ## Changelog